Root Cause Analysis of Measurement and Mechanistic Anomalies: Conclusion

 \section{Conclusion}

-We studied explainable anomaly detection through a causal lens, distinguishing measurement errors from genuine mechanistic anomalies by modeling both as hard interventions.
-We cast the problem as latent MLE and introduced a practical algorithm that performs root cause localization on par with prior methods, while additionally enabling outlier type classification.
-Finally, we demonstrated in a case study that our approach produces interpretable and plausible anomaly characterizations.
+We studied root cause analysis from a new perspective, distinguishing measurement errors from genuine mechanistic anomalies by modeling both as interventions on latent and observed variables.
+We cast the problem as latent-variable maximum likelihood estimation and introduced a practical algorithm that achieves competitive root-cause localization while additionally enabling classification of outlier types.
+Finally, a case study demonstrated that our approach produces plausible and actionable anomaly characterizations.

-\paragraph{Limitations} \ourmethod requires a given DAG, and performance depend on how well the true mechanisms, noise model, and outlier types fit our modelling assumptions.
-If the DAG is unknown, we have to estimate it using a causal discovery method.
-By doing so, we inherit the limitations of that method, potentially exacerbated by contamination. \ourmethod is restricted to tabular data, although its main ideas can be extended to other data types.
+\paragraph{Limitations} \ourmethod requires a DAG, and performance depends on how well the true mechanisms, noise model, and outlier types fit our modelling assumptions.
+Empirically, \ourmethod remains robust to several violations of these assumptions, but performance can degrade when the model is severely misspecified.
+For extremely large anomalous shifts, assignment-conditional density estimates become less reliable due to extrapolation beyond the training distribution, and simpler methods based on marginal deviations can perform competitively.
+If the DAG is unknown, it must be estimated using a causal discovery method, whose limitations may be exacerbated by contamination. \ourmethod is currently restricted to tabular data, although its main ideas could be extended to other data types.

-\paragraph{Future Work} Relaxing the strict causal setting can broaden applicability at a cost of precision.
-Another promising direction is causal discovery under contamination.
-Measurement outliers distort causal signals, mechanistic outliers carry useful information, and distinguishing these will likely benefit structure learning.
+\paragraph{Future Work} A promising direction is causal discovery under contamination.
+Rather than treating all anomalies as nuisance samples, future work could exploit their structure: measurement outliers may distort causal signals, whereas mechanistic outliers can act as informative perturbations.
+Distinguishing these cases may therefore benefit structure learning from contaminated data.